Nargis

 Nargis Dutt (born Fatima Rashid, also known as Nirmala Dutt; 1 June 1929 – 3 May 1981), known mononymously as Nargis, was an Indian actress and politician who worked in Hindi cinema.
 Regarded as one of the greatest actresses in the history of Hindi cinema, Nargis often portrayed sophisticated and independent women in a range of genres, from screwball comedy to literary drama.
 She was among the highest paid actresses of the 1950s and 1960s.

-In a career spanning three decades, Nargis made her screen debut in a minor role at the age of six with Talash-E-Haq (1935), but her acting career actually began with the film Tamanna (1942).
+In a career spanning three decades, Nargis made her screen debut in a minor role at the age of five with Naachwali (1934), but her acting career actually began with the film Tamanna (1942).
 Nargis had her first leading role with Taqdeer (1943).
 Nargis had her breakthrough with the romance film Andaz (1949) and the musical Barsaat (1949).
 Following this she starred in Raj Kapoor's crime drama Awaara (1951), which was a major critical and financial success.
 After a brief setback in the early 1950s, she reemerged with the comedy-drama Shree 420 (1955) and the romantic comedy Chori Chori (1956).
 Nargis starred in Mehboob Khan's Oscar-nominated epic drama Mother India (1957), the highest-grossing film in India at that point of time, for which she won Filmfare Award for Best Actress.
 Her last film was the drama Raat Aur Din (1967), for which she received the inaugural National Film Award for Best Actress.

 Nargis married her Mother India co-star Sunil Dutt in 1958.
 Together they had three children, including the actor Sanjay Dutt.
 Along with her husband, Nargis formed the Ajanta Arts Culture Troupe which hired several leading actors and singers of the time and held stage shows at border areas.
 In the early 1970s, Nargis became the first patron of The Spastic Society of India and her subsequent work with the organisation brought her recognition as a social worker and later a Rajya Sabha nomination in 1980.

 Nargis died in 1981 of pancreatic cancer, only three days before her son Sanjay Dutt made his debut in Hindi films with the film Rocky.
 In 1982, the Nargis Dutt Memorial Cancer Foundation was established in her memory by her husband Sunil Dutt.
 The award for Best Feature Film on National Integration in the Annual Film Awards ceremony is called the Nargis Dutt Award in her honour.
 In 2011, Rediff.com listed her as the greatest Indian actress of all time.